dedale-fet/dedale_d51/README.md

 The European Space Agency [Euclid Mission](http://sci.esa.int/euclid) aims to measure the global properties of the Universe to unprecedented accuracy, with particular emphasis on the properties of the mysterious Dark Energy that is driving the acceleration of the expansion of the Universe.
 These properties can be inferred from the statistical distribution of galaxies in the Universe and from the effects of the matter distribution on their observed shapes through gravitational lensing.
 However, this requires extreme precision and accuracy on shape and positional measurements of galaxies.

 In particular, measuring their radial distances from us is one of the most challenging problems in modern observational cosmology.
 The way we infer those distances is through the Doppler effect: due to the expansion of the Cosmos, galaxies are receding from us and their light is consequently shifted towards longer wavelengths (the "red" side of the electromagnetic spectrum).
-These _redshifts_ are directly related to the galaxies’ distances, and by measuring it from the properties of the received light, we can reconstruct their positions.
+This _redshift_ is directly related to a galaxy's distance, and by measuring it from the properties of the received light, we can reconstruct its position.

 ### <a name="specphot"></a> Spectroscopic and photometric redshifts